jufb/EmployeePayroll/README.md

 ## If this application was destined for a production environment, what would you add or change?
   1. I would change the in-memory database to a real database.
   2. I would choose Postgres database due to the potential large data volume and to handle better performance.
+  3. I would implement limitation of requests per minute per user.
+  4. I would include logging for monitoring purposes such as log4net.
+Logging would be used for understanding the app usage levels, if the server needs to be scalled or the database is inappropriate.
+  5. I would add versioning validation for users using different versions of apps that consume this api.
+For instance, if the request version differs, the HTTP response would be 406 Not Acceptable, requiring the user to install an updated app version.
-  3. I would add more options to increase the performance and improve user experience such as:
+  6. I would add more options to increase the performance and improve user experience:
       1. Pagination.
       2. Limit data per page.
       3. Filters to search employees in determined Date range and/or Amount Paid range.